 01, 10, 19 February

 06, 18, 27 November

 Let our dedicated Tailormade travel designers create a completely personalised trip to suit your own individual requirements.

 Call our experts today and turn your ideas into a dream holiday

 01293 762404 *

 Upon arrival in Singapore, private transfer to your hotel and the rest of your time is at leisure.

-Transfer to Woodland Railway Station where you will settle into your cabin and enjoy afternoon tea as the train crosses the Causeway Bridge into Malaysia.
+Check-in for the train takes place at the prestigious Raffles Hotel*.
+From there you will transfer to Woodland Railway Station where you will settle into your cabin and enjoy afternoon tea as the train crosses the Johor Causeway Bridge into Malaysia.
 Take in the passing scenery of rubber and palm trees lining the track and the distant hills in the background.
 Dress up and make your way to the bar car for cocktails before proceeding to the restaurant car for dinner.
-Afterwards you will have the opportunity to disembark for a stroll when the train pauses at Kuala Lumpur’s magnificent Moorish-style station.
+The train stops at historic Kuala Lumpur Railway Station for the night.
+Return to your cabin which has been converted into a luxurious bedroom.

 breakfast lunch dinner